TommyC81/TPF2-LineManager/README.md

 * This mod can be added/removed to existing games as desired - it only measures live data and adds/removes vehicles on applicable lines accordingly.
-* This mod will by default automatically manage the number of vehicles on all PASSENGER and CARGO lines utilizing trucks/buses, trams, aircraft, and ships.
-Additionally in the settings, you can also enable train management.
+* This mod will by default automatically manage the number of vehicles on all PASSENGER and CARGO lines utilizing trucks/buses, trams, aircraft, trains, and ships.
 * When adding a vehicle to a line, an existing vehicle is (effectively) cloned.
 There is no evaluation of which vehicle will be cloned, so it is therefore recommended to keep a single type of vehicle per line.
 * When removing a vehicle from a line, if there are empty vehicles on the line then the oldest of the empty vehicle will be removed,